Assault occasioning bodily harm explained

 Assault occasioning bodily harm refers to intentionally or recklessly applying force to another person that results in bodily injury.
 This is a criminal offence in Australia that sits between minor assault and more serious violence offences.

-When you commit an assault occasioning bodily harm, you cause physical harm that goes beyond temporary pain or minor marks.
+When a person commits an assault occasioning bodily harm, the physical harm caused goes beyond temporary pain or minor marks.
 The injury might include cuts, bruises, broken bones, or other visible damage.
-It's important to note that the person harmed doesn't need to suffer serious or permanent injury for this charge to apply.
+The person harmed generally does not need to suffer serious or permanent injury for this charge to apply.

 An actual bodily harm offence differs from common assault because there is visible or demonstrable physical injury.
-The prosecution must prove that you applied force intentionally or recklessly, and that this force directly caused bodily harm to the other person.
-Your state of mind matters here.
-If you deliberately used force or were reckless about the consequences, you may face an ABH charge.
+The prosecution generally must prove that a person applied force intentionally or recklessly, and that this force directly caused bodily harm to another person.
+A person's state of mind is generally relevant in these matters.
+Where a person deliberately uses force or is reckless about the consequences, an ABH charge may follow.

 The law recognizes this distinction because causing physical injury represents a greater breach of safety than assault without injury.
 This is why the ABH penalty is more serious than penalties for assault alone.
-Understanding the specific elements of this offence helps clarify why certain conduct crosses the line into criminal liability.
+The specific elements of this offence generally explain why certain conduct crosses the line into criminal liability.

 Key points